b-matthias/MECL-MC300/README.md

 #### MECL circuits in SPICE

-At the time of this document I am using a (partial) copy of the Motorola MECL Data Book, [Archive.org bitsavers collective](https://ia801902.us.archive.org/25/items/bitsavers_motoroladactronics02MECL_15757786/02_MECL.pdf)
+At the time of this document I am using a (partial) copy of the Motorola Integrated Circuit Data Book, [Archive.org bitsavers collective](https://ia801902.us.archive.org/25/items/bitsavers_motoroladactronics02MECL_15757786/02_MECL.pdf)
-The MECL family is detailed in section 2 of this book, and this PDF starts at section 2.
+The MECL family is detailed in section 2 of this book, and my PDF copy starts at section 2.
-This book appears to be published on or after 1968.

 Also, Application Note IC-11 written by Emory Garth has good information about the implementation of MECL logic blocks.
 A copy can be found in Google Books, [American Microelectronics Data Annual 1964–65](https://books.google.com/books?id=tdCjBQAAQBAJ&lpg=PA250&ots=P0it3LPHe_&dq=emory%20garth%20motorola&pg=PA250#v=onepage&q=emory%20garth%20motorola&f=false)
 Page 250.

-The date of published information can be roughly established based on the MC312A (or MC362A) logic circuit, which first appears in the 1968 version of the Allied Electronics for Industry catalog \#670.

 #### SPICE version